Charingchen/CarND-Advance-Lane-Finding/README.md

 ![alt text][image3]

-In the "parameter_tuning.ipynb", I printed out all the undistorted images for reference and they are also located at "./undistort_test_images"
+In the ["parameter_tuning.ipynb"](./parameter_tuning.ipynb), I printed out all the undistorted images for reference and they are also located at "./undistort_test_images"

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I have run rgb, hsv, and hls to every test images to see which color filter would work the best among all the images.
+I have run rgb, hsv, and hls to every test image to see which color filter would work the best among all the images.
 In the end, I concluded S and L in HLS, combined with R in RGB would be the channels I would use to do the color filtering.

 I also experimented the magnitude, directional and absolute gradients to find out the proper threshold values.
 I tested out the runtime of those algorithm, and decided to implement a flag called `overdrive` to choose to run only absolute gradient or all gradient combined.
-The runtime difference is around 1s per frame and this will save a lot of time when processing a video.
+The runtime difference is around 1 s per frame and this will save a lot of time when processing a video.

-The I used to combine those gradients is
+The logic I used to combine those gradients is
 ```python
 if overdrive:
         mag_binary = mag_threshold(gray,sobel_kernel=ksize,thresh= mag_thresh)